privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

    frontend session request, [as being received from the `irma server`](https://irma.app/docs/api-irma-server/#post-session).
    It defaults to using the `frontendRequest` field from the parsed JSON response of the [`start` endpoint](#option-start) (if present).
    If not present, only frontend protocol version 1.0 is supported.
 This means that pairing functionality cannot be used.
    This might be a security risk.
-Furthermore, frontend protocol version 1.0 lacks proper support for chained sessions (i.e. a `nextSession` is being specified as [extra parameter](https://irma.app/docs/session-requests/#extra-parameters) in the session request).
+Furthermore, frontend protocol version 1.0 lacks proper support for [chained sessions](https://irma.app/docs/chained-sessions/).

 Additional mappings can also be added.
 Their names are free to choose (as long as there is no name collision).